 - Computer literacy and access to the Internet and e-mail and familiarity with submission and review databases [the review is conducted online]

-- Current membership in IRA
+- Current ILA membership

 - Excellent writing skills that convey clear, substantive judgments about the program that support the review decision and that offer focused comments to provide institutions the information needed to bring their program into alignment with IRA standards